raisely/sequelize-to-json-schema/README.md

 ### options.selectAttributes
 Selects which attributes to describe in the schema for a given model `selectAttributes(model)`
-This must return an array of strings, where each entry in the array is an attribute or an association.
+This must return an array of strings, where each entry in the array is an attribute.
-Use this to prevent all attributes being described by the schema, or to include some associations
+Use this to prevent all attributes being described by the schema

 ## Advanced example